J535D165/CoronaWatchNL/README.md

 ## CoronaWatchNL

 CoronaWatchNL is collective of researchers and volunteers in The Netherlands.
 We aim to make the reported number on COVID-19 disease in The Netherlands FAIR.
 The project is initiated and maintained by [Utrecht University Research Data Management Support](https://www.uu.nl/en/research/research-data-management) and receives support from [Utrecht University Applied Data Science](https://www.uu.nl/en/research/applied-data-science).

 Help on this project is appreciated.
 We are looking for new datasets, data updates, graphs and maps.
 Please report issues in the Issue Tracker.
 Want to contribute?
 Please check out the `help wanted` tag in the [Issue Tracker](https://github.com/J535D165/CoronaWatchNL/issues).
 Do you wish to share an application based on these [datasets](/data)?
 Have a look at the [applications folder](/applications).

+For more descriptive charts, forecasts and maps displaying the (development of) COVID-19 cases in the Netherlands, have a look at the parallel repository [CoronaWatchNL Contrib](https://github.com/J535D165/CoronaWatchNLContrib).

 Please send an email to jonathandebruinos@gmail.com and/or r.voorvaart@uu.nl